Kotlin/KEEP/proposals/name-based-destructuring.md

 The proposed syntax makes it clear that we are defining new variables since it uses `val`, and reads quite naturally in the case of renaming.
-There is indeed some repetition in `val`, but this also means that there is now a place for annotations or the possibility to use `var`, in case we find that necessary.
+There is indeed some repetition in `val`, but this opens the door to using 'var'.

+> [!IMPORTANT]
+> Because of technical issues it will not be possible to write annotations
+> before each of the elements.
+Details are explained below.

 **Renaming.** In this proposal we restrict what may appear after `=` in renaming to **simple identifiers**.
 In principle it is possible to allow